top of page

 3. Creating Safety

-Nervous system-informed coaching cultivates a culture of safety and trust, providing clients with a secure space to explore their goals without requiring overexertion (e.g. hustle).
-By using trauma-informed practices, clients are encouraged to connect their brain and body, helping to release stress and emotional tension that may impede their progress.
+Nervous system-informed coaching creates a supportive environment where clients feel safe to explore their goals without requiring overexertion (e.g., hustle).
+By integrating trauma-informed practices, clients are encouraged to connect their brain and body, helping to release stress and emotional tension that may impede progress.

-The language we use directly impacts our nervous system.
-It’s not about sugar-coating an experience, but repetitive use of certain words can heighten nervous system activation and trigger stress responses.
+Language also plays a powerful role in nervous system regulation.
+While it’s not about sugar-coating experiences, the repetitive use of certain words can heighten nervous system activation and trigger stress responses.

-Safety is more than just a cognitive experience—it’s a felt sense in the body.
-We can’t simply tell our nervous system to feel safe; we must show it.
-This is where co-regulation and guided practices come in.
-In sessions, we work together to create a supportive environment that fosters real transformation.
+Since safety is more than just a cognitive experience — it’s a felt sense in the body — we can’t simply tell our nervous system to feel safe; we must show it.
+This is where co-regulation and guided practices become essential.

 4. Holistic Perspective

 A nervous system-informed approach considers the whole person: their emotional, psychological, and physical states, all of which are interconnected.
-Our nervous systems are shaped by past experiences and feelings that seem to arise suddenly can often be traced back to physiological responses linked to memories.
-Triggers can evoke fear and strong emotions, leading to reactive decisions.
+Our nervous systems are shaped by past experiences, and feelings that seem to arise suddenly can often be traced back to physiological responses linked to memories.
+Triggers can evoke fear and strong emotions, leading to reactive decisions or procrastination.

 Reshaping the nervous system requires creating an integration between our brain and body.
 By improving how we process information from our internal and external worlds, we can gain clearer insight, allowing us to make more values-aligned decisions that support our growth.